Skip to main content

 Properties Guidelines

-• Key id is required in company properties, to identify a unique company.
+• The id key is required in company properties to identify a unique company.

 • Userpilot supports String, Numeric, and Date types.

-• If you are planning to use Userpilot’s localization features, make sure you are passing user property locale_code with a value that adheres to ISO 639-1 format.
+• If you plan to use Userpilot’s localization features, pass the user property locale_code with a value that adheres to ISO 639-1 format.

-• Userpilot’s reserved properties’ have pre-determined types and improve profiles interface in the dashboard:
+• Userpilot’s reserved properties have pre-determined types and improve the profiles interface in the dashboard:

 • Use key email to pass the user’s email.